 Has anyone else ever felt this pressure?
 We are all working hard to make the right breeding decisions to improve our herd, but WHAT should those decisions be?

-There are so many factors to take into account:
+There are so many factors to take into account what:

 We can all use a good, solid go to reference when we make important decisions, right?
 And your goat breeding planning shouldn't be any different!